Looking to buy a used or second-hand electric skateboard? Here are 10 Things You Must Know

 One of the more important principles of electric skateboard safety is going only as fast as you can safely stop.
 Riders in a variety of environments find that the safest top speed is still less than the board’s max speed.
 As with any board sport, there are riders who have a need for speed and others who enjoy slower lingering rides.
 Those who don’t need or want speed may find a great deal on the perfect electric skateboard.

-Will your second-hand skateboard go far enough for your needs?
+Will your used electric skateboard go far enough for your needs?
 Will it go far enough for you on one charge?
 If not, is the battery easy to swap and readily available for purchase?

 If you’re a seasoned electric skateboarder, you probably have a great idea of what you need for range.
 If you haven’t tried electric skateboarding yet, it might be a bit more difficult to guess what you might need.